JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/On_the_Brink_of_The_Most_Amazing.md

 Northwest Urantia Association has sponsored an ongoing Prison Project since March 1997.
 Director, Liz Engstom reported in Urantia Foundation's *URANTIAN NEWS* that a book has been placed in every federal prison in the U.S. Their goal is to place a book in every state prison in the country, and in pris­ons in “countries into whose languages the book has been translated.”

 > *“John had a lonely and somewhat bitter experience in prison...He was often tempted to doubt Jesus and his divine mission. ...
 For more than a year and a half this rugged man of God's outdoors languished in that despicable prison.
 And this experience was a great test of John's faith in, and loyalty to Jesus.
-Indeed, this experience was a great test of John's faith even in God.”* ([UB 135:11.1](/en/The_Urantia_Book/135#p11_1))
+Indeed, this experience was a great test of John's faith even in God.”* (<a id="a194_385"></a>[UB 135:11.1](/en/The_Urantia_Book/135#p11_1))

 > The travels of Vicent Myers in 1985 and 1986 confound even the most adventurous *Urantia Book* promoter.
 He embarked upon a drive (literally) to bring free library books to out-of-the-way locations in Canada and to the northeastern seaboard states, the upper Midwest and plains states of the United States.
 Starting out in November 1985 from his home in Worcester, MA with a promise from Urantia Foundation of free books if he could get commitments from librar­ians to accept them, he sallied forth.
 At that time there were about 10,300 known books in Canada (6,000 English and 4,300 French); with a popula­tion of 24 million, “that's one book for every 2,400 people—a real 'quiver­ing on the brink' amount.”
 >